MSumukhi/JS_Server-Connection/README.md

 The `client.js` script demonstrates how to connect to a server using the Fetch API in Node.js.
 It includes functionality for authentication with the server and making HTTP requests.

+## Axios Script

+The `axios.js` script demonstrates how to connect to a server using axios by accessing cookie from the server.
+It includes functionality for authentication with the server and making POST requests.

 ## Usage

 1. Clone the repository to your local machine.